heygrady/blog/apps/blog-app/src/pages/posts/2022-08-29-relaunching-on-astro.md

 # Wrapping Up

-After a few attempts I had a perfectly working Atom blog that looked virtually identical to my previous blog.
+After a few attempts I had a perfectly working Astro blog that looked virtually identical to my previous blog.
 The fonts were actually improved by all of the upgrading and this is one of the most noticeable differences.

 It seems that the Gatsby theme inherits some default styling from the Gatsby core (somewhere) because it was not easy to identify where all of the styles were coming from.